 - Utility gross receipts tax

-To renew a license, a business must confirm it still operates the same business entity type for which the current license was issued.
-If the business entity type has changed since the last license was issued — for example, from a Sole Proprietorship to a Corporation or LLC — the business will need to apply for a new license type and will receive a new license number.
+To renew your Alabama tax license, you’ll need to confirm you still operate the same business entity type for which the existing license was issued.
+If the business entity type changed since the last license was issued — for example, from a sole proprietorship to a corporation or LLC — you’ll need to apply for a new license type and will receive a new license number.

 - Current legal name

 - Location address(es), including d/b/a, for each location

 When do I need to renew my Alabama sales tax license?

 Although sales tax licenses and the other tax licenses listed above are good through December 31 of each year, it’s best not to wait until December 31 to renew them.
 Failure to renew a license by the start of a calendar year can result in automatic cancellation of that license.

 According to the Alabama Department of Revenue, if the renewal process is completed before 4:00 p.m.
 CST on a business day, the new license will be available the next business day.
 Thus, if a renewal is submitted before 4:00 p.m. on a Friday, the license will be available the following Monday.

 If the renewal process is completed after 4:00 p.m.
 CST on a weekday or at any time during the weekend or a holiday, the new license will be available on the second business day.